andmar/marlog/README.md

 fmt.Println(marlog.MarLog)

-err = log.Log("DEBUG", "This is the first logged message", 0) err = log.Log("ERROR", "This is the second logged message", 0)
+err = log.LogS("DEBUG", "This is the first logged message") err = log.LogO("DEBUG", "This is the second logged message", marlog.OptionNone) err = log.LogC(false, "DEBUG", "The third logged message should not be...") err = log.LogC(true, "DEBUG", "This is the fourth logged message") err = log.Log(true, "DEBUG", "This is the fifth logged message", marlog.OptionNone)

 log.DeactivateStamps("DEBUG")

-err = log.Log("DEBUG", "This is the third logged message", 0) err = log.Log("ERROR", "This is the fourth logged message", 0)
+err = log.LogS("DEBUG", "The sixth logged message should not be...") err = log.LogS("ERROR", "The seventh logged message should only go into the STDOUT handle")

 log.ActivateStamps("DEBUG")

-err = log.Log("DEBUG", "This is the fifth logged message", 0) err = log.Log("ERROR", "This is the sixth logged message", 0)
+err = log.LogS("DEBUG", "This is the eigth logged message") err = log.LogS("ERROR", "This is the nineth logged message")

+err = log.LogO("ERROR", "This is the sixth logged message", marlog.OptionFatal)

 if err != nil {
-	fmt.Println("Error", err)
+	fmt.Println("Error:", err)
 }

-err = log.Log("DEBUG", "This is the seventh logged message", 0) err = log.Log("DEBUG", "This is the eighth logged message", marlog.OptionFatal)

-if err != nil {
-	fmt.Println("Error", err)
-}

-fmt.Println("The nineth logged message should not be...")
+fmt.Println("The tenth logged message should not be...")
 ```

-Using version at commit `f1125dad46b9fccc0c8ad396eaa56aaacc0de244`
+Using version at commit `92f6ad82b5b0b7931209539e74cd0981d08074c7`